-The intern is expected to be ready for work (or class day) by the scheduled starting time.
+The Intern is expected to be ready for work (or class day) by the scheduled starting time.
 Lateness, specifically frequent times being late, will not be tolerated while at University of Maryland class days (in person or online), a supervised practice site or during a field trip.
-The internship Director counsels the intern for any lateness.
+The Internship Director counsels the Intern for any lateness.

-- 1. If the intern anticipates being late due to unforeseen issues (car breaks down, traffic accident on the highway ahead of them, etc.), he/she is to call (or text) the internship director (FIRST) and then the preceptor to inform them of his/her lateness and expected time of arrival. - 2.
-The internship director documents the lateness and places the information in the intern's file. - 3.
-On the next class day, or as soon as possible, the internship director discusses individual lateness due to an unanticipated issue and/or counsels the intern for unexplained or excessive lateness.
+- 1. If the Intern anticipates being late due to unforeseen issues (car breaks down, traffic accident on the highway ahead of them, computer crashes during virtual rotation, etc.), he/she is to call (or text) the Internship Director (FIRST) and then the Preceptor to inform them of his/her lateness and the expected time of arrival. - 2.
+The Internship Director documents the lateness and places the information in the Intern's file. - 3.
+On the next class day, or as soon as possible, the Internship Director discusses individual lateness due to unanticipated source and/or counsels the Intern for unexplained or excessive lateness.